Robert Aske (political leader): Portrayals

-There aren't any known surviving portraits of Aske.
+There are no known surviving portraits of Aske.
 All that is known of his physical appearance is that he was blind in one eye.

 Aske was played by Sean Bean in the television serial Henry VIII (2003) in which he is inaccurately portrayed as a violent former lieutenant of Henry's army.

 Aske was also portrayed by Gerard McSorley in the third season of Showtime's The Tudors.
 At the time of filming, McSorley was twenty years older than Aske was when he died.
-The series also shows Aske with a young family while, in fact, he was not married.
+The series also shows Aske with a young family, while, in fact, he was not married.

 The circumstances surrounding Aske's life feature prominently in C. J. Sansom's novel Sovereign and H. F. M. Prescott's novel The Man on a Donkey.

-The events surrounding the Pilgrimage of Grace, its instigators and its outcomes, form a significant episode in Hilary Mantel's novel The Mirror and the Light.
+The events surrounding the Pilgrimage of Grace, its instigators and its outcomes form a significant episode in Hilary Mantel's novel The Mirror & the Light.
 The novel looks at the rebellion through the thoughts and actions of Thomas Cromwell in his capacity as a chief adviser to Henry VIII.

+The actor Graham Turner portrayed Aske in David Starkey's 2009 documentary series Henry VIII: The Mind of a Tyrant.